eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* MDX markup language, authorable format for writing JSX in Markdown documents
 			+ JSX, or JavaScript Extension, or JavaScript XML
 				- similar in appearance to HTML
+	- GitBook
+		* Modern documentation format and toolchain using Git and Markdown
+		* Good experiences with technologies used by GitBook: Go, Google Cloud Platform, Algolia, Firebase
 + Experience with unit testing, and performance benchmarking and tuning.
 + skill set:
 	- Full ownership including: Designing, Implementing, Testing and Metric Analysis.